Abstract

 GeneNet

-Currently, there are no publicly available publication figure datasets in the scope of plant biology.
+There are currently no publicly available publication-figure datasets in the scope of plant biology.
 To train a computer vision system for diagram parsing, we require a richly annotated dataset of both publication figures and genetic models.
-We present the collection of GeneNet datasets that offer ground truth for genetic model classification, region detection, and diagram parsing.
-GeneNet introduces a new avenue for creating computer vision applications for genetic models analysis.
+The GeneNet collection offers ground truth for genetic model classification, region detection, and diagram parsing, opening a new avenue for computer vision applications in genetic model analysis.

 GeneNetSyn

-We propose a collection of datasets that iteratively increase in visual complexity.
-The goal of these synthetic datasets is to attempt to mimic the interaction of genes through relationships present in genetic models from publication figures present in GeneNet.
+We propose a collection of synthetic datasets that iteratively increase in visual complexity.
+Their goal is to mimic the interaction of genes through the relationships present in the real genetic models of GeneNet.

 Approach